Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 Extend Your Stay With Sustainable Travel In Squamish

-If you’re heading up to hike The Chief one of the ways that you can help protect this incredible environment is to be a responsible traveller, and embrace the movement that is slow travel.
+If you’re heading up to tackle the Chief hike, one of the ways that you can help protect this incredible environment is to be a responsible traveler, and embrace the movement that is slow travel.
 Not only are you encouraged to do your hike, but plan to stay in the region investing time and resources in local restaurants, shops, and hotels.
 This helps put tourism dollars into the local economy and helps support locals as well as the local environment.
 Here are some of our other top recommendations for adventures to explore in Squamish:

 Eco Adventures in Squamish